 Steep Slopes

 Steep slopes are a common challenge when hiking, regardless of the size of your dog breed.
 However, it's important to be especially cautious when tackling steep inclines with small breeds.
 Their shorter legs may make it more difficult for them to maintain their balance and stability on steep terrain.
-Take extra care when ascending or descending steep slopes, and consider using a or harness to provide additional support and prevent any potential falls or injuries.
+Take extra care when ascending or descending steep slopes, and consider using a leash or harness to provide additional support and prevent any potential falls or injuries.
 If the slope is too treacherous, it might be best to find an alternative route for your small breed's safety.

 Narrow Paths